 Benefit consultants: Your clients and prospects are experiencing a major case of technology regret.
 They bought a BenAdmin platform that was supposed to solve their problems—open enrollment, managing employees, maintaining eligibility—but it hasn’t delivered.

-While the importance of employee benefits technology is nothing new, it’s more urgent than ever amid the shift to permanent remote work.
+While the importance of employee benefits, including employee benefits communication, is nothing new, it’s more urgent than ever amid the shift to permanent remote work.
 Employers recently experienced an exceedingly rough open enrollment, so now is the perfect time to discuss solutions that automate many of those painful, manual processes.

 So what are benefit consultants supposed to do?
 Do they stay out of the technology conversation altogether for fear they make the wrong recommendation?
 Or do they go all-in and try to add a “benefits tech expert” to their team?